 - Epitaxial growth and characterisation of silicon carbide (SiC)

-- In-situ studies using variable temperature STM-AFM and HR-XPS of epitaxial growth of binary and complex oxides by pulsed laser deposition (PLD)
+- In-situ studies using variable temperature STM-AFM and HR-XPS of epitaxial growth of binary and complex oxides grown by molecular beam epitaxy (MBE) and pulsed laser deposition (PLD)

 PhD Projects Available in Melbourne from 2017 include: